Patrick "Weeshie" Murphy

-Patrick Aloyius "Weeshie" Murphy was born in Bere Island.
-Moved to Cork for work reasons.
-He served the GAA for many years, both as a player and an administrator.
+Patrick Aloyius "Weeshie" Murphy was a Gaelic footballer and administrator with the Gaelic Athletic Association (GAA).

+Born in Bere Island, he moved to Cork for work reasons.
 He played at full-back for Cork county team on the 1945 All-Ireland Senior Football Championship-winning team.
-He played his club football for St Finbarr's and Lees.
+He played his club football for Bere Island GFC, Beara GAA and Lees.
+He also played for St Finbarr's in Cork city.

-He served as Chairman of Cork County Board from 1955 to 1965, and was Chairman of the Munster Council at the time of his death in 1973.
-Dr. Con Murphy, team doctor to the Cork inter-county teams, is his son.
+He served as chairman of the Cork County Board from 1955 to 1965, and was chairman of the Munster Council at the time of his death in 1973.
+His son, Dr. Con Murphy, was a team doctor with several Cork inter-county teams.

-Weesh was a veterinary surgeon who worked at the AI station in bandon County Cork.
-He and his wife Anna had five children, all of whom strongly supported Cork GAA.
+Weesh was a veterinary surgeon who worked in Bandon, County Cork.
+He and his wife had five children.

+The trophy awarded for the Cork U21 A Football Championship, the Pádraig A. Ó Murchú Cup, is named in his honour.